Does Someone Owe You Money? Recover Monies Owed!

-There are many private companies providing you detailed guidelines regarding Filing A Lawsuit In Small Claim Court Alberta.
-These companies have professionals to assist you in your legal matter and to file a lawsuit on your behalf in Small Claims Court Alberta.
-Before filing a lawsuit in the justice court, it is always recommended you attempt to resolve your problems with the other party.
+There are many private companies providing you detailed guidelines regarding Filing A Small Claim Court Alberta.
+These companies have professionals to assist you in your matter and to file a case on your behalf in Small Claims Court Alberta.
+Before filing a case in the justice court, it is always recommended you attempt to resolve your problems with the other party.

 You can ask for up to $10,000 in a small claims action in Alberta Justice Court.
 This amount will increase to $20,000 on September 1, 2020.